and welcome at michael-herbst.com.

 Currently I am a postdoctoral fellow at the MATHERIALS team of the CERMICS laboratory, ENPC, and Inria Paris.
 I work on the density-functional toolkit (DFTK), a Julia code for density-functional theory, and on ADC connect (adcc), a framework for ADC-based computational spectroscopy.

-- Blog: Updates about my research activities and other stuff
+- Blog: Updates about my research activities

 - Research activities by topic